AIR-Lan/AIR-Lab/_pages/research.md

 ---

-For a comprehensive list of our work, please visit our [publications page](./publications), where you can explore detailed descriptions and access full-text articles of our research papers.
+For a comprehensive list of our work, please visit our publications page.